Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: RESULTS

 \subsubsection{Square and rectangular magnetic bubble lattice~I states}

-A MBL is a two-dimensional soliton lattice composed of multi-$Q$ ordering waves similar to those in the SkL state, but with a zero topological skyrmion number~\cite{HayamiPhysRevB.93.184413,hayamibubblePhysRevB.108.024426}.
+A MBL is a two-dimensional nontopological soliton bubble lattice composed of multi-$Q$ ordering waves.
+In contrast to the SkL state, the MBL state is characterized by a zero topological skyrmion number and a vanishing local/net scalar chirality~\cite{HayamiPhysRevB.93.184413,hayamibubblePhysRevB.108.024426}.
+To distinguish the MBL states from other topologically trivial multi-$Q$ states discussed in this work (e.g., 2$Q$~I/IX), we emphasize that the MBLs are characterized by a longitudinal modulation: the transverse components vanish ($J^{xy}_{\bm{Q}_\eta}=J^{xy}_{\bm{Q}'_\eta}=0$), while characteristic higher-harmonic peaks appear in the longitudinal component (see also Table~\ref{table:ssf_alpha}).
 The checkerboard-type S-MBL~I phase corresponds to a two-dimensional soliton lattice consisting of periodically aligned magnetic-moment bubbles with a vanishing topological charge.
 Its structure factors exhibit identical peaks at $\bm{Q}_1$ and $\bm{Q}_2$, together with their equal higher-harmonic components $\bm{Q}'_1$ and $\bm{Q}'_2$, reflecting a fourfold rotational symmetry.

 The R-MBL~I phase is another nontopological soliton lattice but with broken fourfold rotational symmetry.
 Compared with the S-MBL~I phase, its structure factors exhibit identical peaks at $\bm{Q}_1$ and $\bm{Q}_2$, while only the $J^{z}_{\bm{Q}'_1}$ component remains as a higher-harmonic term, leading to the symmetry breaking.
-The scalar chirality remains zero, consistent with its nontopological nature.
+The local/net scalar chirality remains zero, consistent with its nontopological nature.

-The S-MBL~I state can be regarded as the result of a phase transition from the topologically nontrivial S-SkL (or S-SkL$'$) state that occurs upon increasing $\abs{\Delta}$ in the negative-$\Delta$ region [Figs.~\ref{fig_phasedia_alpha}(a)--\ref{fig_phasedia_alpha}(d)].
+In particular, the S-MBL~I state can be regarded as the result of a phase transition from the topologically nontrivial S-SkL (or S-SkL$'$) state that occurs upon increasing $\abs{\Delta}$ in the negative-$\Delta$ region [Figs.~\ref{fig_phasedia_alpha}(a)--\ref{fig_phasedia_alpha}(d)].
 It can also be regarded as the outcome of a phase transition from the R-MBL~I state as the magnetic field increases from the low-field to the intermediate-field region [Figs.~\ref{fig_phasedia_alpha}(a)--\ref{fig_phasedia_alpha}(c)].